World-Demolition-Inc/Tunnel-Mining-Swarm/README.md

 Author's Discord: Jisatsu#1987

+Project Version: __0.1__

+BETA (Cannot guarantee this will work every time without flaw, if you encounter issues you can contact me on discord or make a issue post.)

 Major contributers:

 (__Members within the org. and constributed heavily to this repo will be added to this list.__)